The Four Pillars

 Pillar 4: Ensuring High-Quality STEM Experiences

-to promote the region’s STEM workforce
+To promote the region’s STEM workforce

 What we’ve done

-• We have created a Ready to Launch Career Counselor Initiative
+• Created a Ready to Launch Career Counselor Initiative(External Website, opens in new window).